You've already been using the Cisco CLI in previous lessons.

 How to Move Back Between Cisco IOS Modes

-You are currently in Switch(config-if)#
+You are currently in SW1(config-if)#

 exitcommand moves you back one mode at a time.When you leave Global Configuration Mode, the switch displays a message in the CLI to confirm the change.